• Wed. Jan 7th, 2026

 A NEW REPUBLIC

-After Cyprus gained independence in 1960, the Cyprus pound was retained but all British hallmarks were eventually removed.
-The Central Bank of Cyprus that was installed in 1963 took over the responsibility of issuing currency.
-They introduced a new revised version of the currency, eventually withdrawing the British version.
-The bank introduced a series of new banknotes and coins consisting of denominations of 1, 5, 10 and 20 Cyprus pounds.
+The Cyprus pound was retained after Cyprus gained independence in 1960.
+The Central Bank of Cyprus, which was established in 1963, took over the responsibility of issuing the currency.
+British versions of the currency were slowly withdrawn after new revised versions were introduced.
+The new banknotes and coins removed all British hallmarks and consisted of denominations of 1, 5, 10 and 20 Cyprus pounds.

 A REPRESENTATION OF CYPRIOT CULTURE